Diversifying Question Generation over Knowledge Base via External Natural Questions: Experimental Evaluation

 \subsection{Ablation Studies}

-To further explore the effectiveness of our proposed selection strategies for gathering relevant and diverse questions in our approach, we respectively remove one selection strategy in the forward model training and the other in the backward model training to demonstrate their effects.
+To further investigate the effectiveness of two selection strategies, this section removes one selection strategy during the training of the forward model and another during the training of the backward model to demonstrate the impact of each selection strategy on model performance.